Assassination of Shinzo Abe: Unification Church practices in Japan

 The Japanese government certified the UC as a religious organisation in 1964; the Agency for Cultural Affairs classifies the UC as a Christian organisation.
-Since then the government was unable to prevent the UC's activities because of the freedom of religion guaranteed in the Constitution of Japan, according to Mitsuhiro Suganuma, the former section head of the Public Security Intelligence Agency's Second Intelligence Department.
+Since then, the government was unable to prevent the UC's activities because of the freedom of religion guaranteed in the Constitution of Japan, according to Mitsuhiro Suganuma, the former section head of the Public Security Intelligence Agency's Second Intelligence Department.

 According to historians, up to 70% of the UC's wealth has been accumulated through outdoor fundraising rounds.
-Steven Hassan, a former UC member, engaged in the deprogramming of other UC members, describes these as "spiritual sales" (reikan shōhō, 霊感商法), with parishioners scanning obituaries, going door-to-door, and saying, "Your dead loved one is communicating with us, so please go to the bank and send money to the Unification Church so your loved one can ascend to heaven in the spirit world."
+Steven Hassan, a former UC member engaged in the deprogramming of other UC members, describes these as "spiritual sales" (reikan shōhō, 霊感商法), with parishioners scanning obituaries, going door-to-door, and saying, "Your dead loved one is communicating with us, so please go to the bank and send money to the Unification Church so your loved one can ascend to heaven in the spirit world."

 Moon's theology teaches that his homeland Korea is the "Adam country", home of the rulers destined to control the world.
 Japan is the "fallen Eve country".
 The dogma teaches Eve had sexual relations with Satan and then seduced Adam, which caused mankind to fall from grace (original sin), while Moon was appointed to bring mankind to salvation.
-Japan must be subservient to Korea.
-This was used to encourage their Japanese followers into offering every single material belonging to Korea via the church.
+Japan must therefore be subservient to Korea.
+This was used to encourage their Japanese followers into offering things to Korea via the church.